AutoMiningToken/amtEnviroment/README.md

 For an in-depth explanation of the Price Feeder used in the Loan Protocol, see [Price Feeder Documentation](PRICE_FEEDER.md).

+For an in-depth explanation of the small modifications to FixedFloat.sol library and pancake contracts for testing purposes, see [MODIFICATIONS.md](MODIFICATIONS.md).

 ## Installation

 The project is structured into two main directories: `Production` and `Testing`.
 Each directory is a self-contained Hardhat project and requires separate setup.